weems/blog/content/posts/reshare-of-gwen-adora-porn-post.md

 ---
 title: "Reshare of 'Why Billie Eilish’s Criticism of Porn Consumption is Harmful' by Gwen Adora"
 date: 2021-12-19T11:16:41-06:00
-draft:true
+draft:false
 ---

 What follows is a re-posting of https://gwenadora.com/porn-consumption-porn-addiction-and-the-anti-porn-movement/ by  [@GwenAdora](https://twitter.com/gwenadora) but FB is weird about SW Posted Web Content so resharing this way

 Why Billie Eilish’s Criticism of Porn Consumption is Harmful December 14, 2021